waynee95/zettelkasten/closure-conv.md

   the current block
   - The meaning of such free variables is given by the environment
   - A compiler or interpreter has special machinery to manage environments
-- However, this can be avoided by making all environements _explicit_ in the intermediate language
+- However, this can be avoided by making all environments _explicit_ in the intermediate language
   - Each function is transformed into a tuple of code and environment
     - Where the code explicitly accesses the environment to retrieve values